danielwanja/activeresource/README.markdown

-# WARNING: not prime time ready...In fact I just started this project (August 15th 2011)

 # activeresource - An ActionScript Framework to integrate Flex with Ruby on Rails

 A Flex/ActionScript Framework to integrate with Ruby on Rails.
 Provides Restful access to Rails including nested attributes.